Jump to Section

 The same thing can happen to non-medical cannabis users as well.

-Is this because regular cannabis consumers actually build up a tolerance to the effects of herb Research says yes—but as always, the devil is in the details and a t-break is needed.
+Is this because regular cannabis consumers actually build up a high cannabis tolerance to the effects of herb Research says yes—but as always, the devil is in the details and a t-break is needed.

 A 1995 article published in High Times, Marijuana and the Brain, Part II: The Tolerance Factor, highlighted a 1993 study that looked at chronic cannabinoid administration in rats.

-Six different groups of the lab animals were given either CBD, THC, a synthetic cannabinoid, or a placebo, where changes in behavioral responses were then compared with changes of density in six various areas of the brain.
+Six different groups of the lab animals were given either CBD, THC, synthetic cannabinoids, or a placebo, where changes in behavioral responses were then compared with changes of density in six various areas of the brain.

-According to the study’s researchers, “The result [of the study] has implications for the consequences of chronic high levels of drug use in humans, suggesting diminishing effects with greater levels of consumption.”
+Their research shows, “The result [of the study published] has implications for the consequences of chronic high levels of drug use in humans, suggesting diminishing effects with greater levels of consumption.”

 As a heavy consumer’s body adapts to these changes in the endocannabinoid system, they won’t continue to feel the same results of cannabis.
 Basically, the more cannabis you smoke, the less high you get.
 The tolerance to cannabis is lessened.

-Welcome to the number one reason why many heavy cannabis consumers choose to take a tolerance break.
+Welcome to the number one reason why many heavy marijuana consumers choose to take a tolerance break.
 More recent studies have indicated that the question is not so simple.

-We’re not talking being addicted to weed like one might be to heroin or cocaine.
-A dependency to cannabis is usually different than the extremes people imagine when it comes to drug addiction.
+A dependency on cannabis is usually different than the extremes people imagine when it comes to an addiction to drugs.

 We’re talking dependency, which has shown to be most common in adults that average 10 years or more of almost daily use that have made serious attempts to quit at least six times.

-According to a 2007 review, individuals who’ve become dependent on cannabis may continue to smoke daily despite experiencing the following:
+According to a 2007 review, individuals who’ve become dependent on cannabis may continue to smoke daily despite experiencing the following4: